harness/developer-hub/docs/cloud-development-environments/introduction/quickstart-guide.md

 ## Create your first Gitspace
 1. Navigate to the **“Cloud Development Environments”** module in the sidebar of your Harness UI.
-    - If no Gitspaces exist, you'll be redirected to the **“Getting Started”** wizard.
+    - If no Gitspaces exist, you'll be redirected to the **“Get Started”** wizard.
     - In case there's any existing Gitspace for your project, you can click on **"Create a new Gitspace"**.

         <img width="550" alt="cde tab" src="https://github.com/user-attachments/assets/c97086df-687e-4914-9894-bf632cc6bd58" />

-2. Select the project where you want to create the Gitspace and click **“Getting Started Now”** to proceed to the **“Create Gitspace”** page.
+2. Select the project where you want to create the Gitspace and click **“Get Started Now”** to proceed to the **“Create Gitspace”** page.

     <img width="850" alt="quickstart-1" src="https://github.com/user-attachments/assets/330e89ae-7b2f-420f-8ea6-66f07d9d5893" />